Care & Services

 PLEASE NOTE:

 Do not let the vinegar dry on the knife.
 Rinse it off after a few minutes.
-If your blade already has a patina in some areas, those areas will be ‘farther along’ in the oxidation reaction (color will be darker).
+If your blade already has a patina in some areas, those areas will be ‘farther along’ in the oxidation reaction and the color will be darker.

 WOOD HANDLES

 To keep your wood handle in good shape for many years and prevent dryness or cracking, Bob recommends a polymerized linseed oil like Tried and True Danish Oil.
-It’s a food safe oil which will harden.
+It’s a food-safe oil that will harden.
 You can also use Tung Oil or Danish Wood Oil.
 Apply a small quantity with a paper towel, and let it soak into the wood for 20 minutes before wiping off the excess.
 Allow to dry completely before storing.

 WASHING & STORAGE